MicrosoftDocs/Viva/Viva/goals/multiple-alignment.md

 ## How to use Multiple Alignment

-If Multiple Alignment is enabled, you will be able to align in the same manner as single alignment, but you will be able to select multiple objectives.
+If Multiple Alignment is enabled, you'll be able to align in the same manner as single alignment, but you'll be able to select multiple objectives.

 :::image type="content" source="../media/goals/viva-goals-multiple-alignment-2.png" alt-text="Multiple Alignment 2":::

-In this image you can see the alignment to both **Culture Communication** and **Deliver Project Y by first week of December**.
+In this image, you can see the alignment to both **Culture Communication** and **Deliver Project Y by first week of December**.

 If an objective is aligned to multiples above, the progress roll-up will cascade normally—you're simply contributing to both objectives at a higher level.

 ## When to use Multiple Alignment

-- If there is an individual objective that contributes to two separate team objectives
+- If there's an individual objective that contributes to two separate team objectives

 - To group similar individual objectives that are separately aligned to teams above into a single individual objective, further improving the focus of your personal dashboard